 4. No alcohol for me thanks

-Alcohol is associated with more disrupted sleep, so you may decide to stick to government recommended guidelines on alcohol during pregnancy (NHS, 2021d).
+Alcohol is associated with more disrupted sleep, so you may decide to cut down or cut out alcohol during pregnancy (NHS, 2021d).

 5. Healthy eating